 Also reviewed is the Ultralight model that uses a lighter material for the tarp and thinner rope to save 10 ounces.
 It also has a lower weight capacity of 200 pounds.

 The Jungle series hammocks from Hennessy all come equipped with a double layer bottom to create a sleeve for a sleeping pad so you can be better insulated on cold nights and at altitude.

-The Scout hammock is meant for those 5'8" and under, comes with a rain fly, and is only $100!
+The Scout hammock is meant for those 5 feet, 8 inches, and under and comes with a rain fly.
 Great for kiddos that want to hammock camp along with you.